awslabs/aws-sdk-swift/reference/0.x/AWSSnowDeviceManagement/SnowDeviceManagementClientProtocol.md

 func listDeviceResources(input: ListDeviceResourcesInput, completion: @escaping (ClientRuntime.SdkResult<ListDeviceResourcesOutputResponse, ListDeviceResourcesOutputError>) -> Void)
 ```

-### listDevices(input:​completion:​)
+### listDevices(input:completion:)

-Returns a list of all devices on your Amazon Web Services account that have Amazon Web Services Snow Device Management
-enabled in the Amazon Web Services Region where the command is run.
+Returns a list of all devices on your Amazon Web Services account that have Amazon Web Services Snow Device Management enabled in the Amazon Web Services Region where the command is run.

 ``` swift
 func listDevices(input: ListDevicesInput, completion: @escaping (ClientRuntime.SdkResult<ListDevicesOutputResponse, ListDevicesOutputError>) -> Void)
 ```

-### listExecutions(input:​completion:​)
+### listExecutions(input:completion:)

 Returns the status of tasks for one or more target devices.